pollinations/pollinations/APIDOCS.md

 **Parameters:**
 - prompt* (required): Text description of the image you want to generate.
 Should be URL-encoded.
 - model: Model to use for generation.
 See https://image.pollinations.ai/models for available models.
 - seed: Seed for reproducible results.
-Use -1 for random.
 - width: Width of the generated image.
 Default: 1024
 - height: Height of the generated image.
 Default: 1024
 - nologo: Set to 'true' to turn off the rendering of the logo.
 Default: false